10 FAQs About Nominee Directors in Hong Kong

 You may also encounter some directors who refuse to execute certain agreements, especially if there are serious consequences attached.

-For example, a company that undertakes speculative trade may find it challenging to get the nominee to sign.
+For example, a company that undertakes risky or speculative ventures may find it challenging to get the nominee to sign.

 No, all decisions are taken in consultation with the beneficial owner and the terms of the documents executed.